 Find out what to do, where to eat, how to get to Male and much more.

 Male or Malé, is the biggest city and the capital of the Maldives.
-There you will find buildings, offices, shops, restaurants, mosques, and will see Maldives in a whole different way than you are used to.
+There, you will find buildings, offices, shops, restaurants, mosques, and you will see Maldives in a completely different way than you are used to.

-Male Island is a cool place to visit if you want to understand better how does a Maldivian life look like, and it is the best place to find ferries and speedboats to go to other islands.
+Male Island is a cool place to visit if you want to understand better how a Maldivian way of life looks like, and what is the best place to find ferries and speedboats to go to other islands.